amarnathz/showcase-manage-data-online-grocer-mysql-workbench/README.md

 It takes approximately 8-10 hours to complete this project

 Skills You'll Showcase

+Take the raw data and convert it into an insightful table.

-Use both the visual interface and SQL development features of MySQL Workbench.
+Use both the visual interface and SQL development features of PostgreSQL Workbench.

 Analyze a dataset and design a database to store/organize its data in one or more normalized relational tables.

-Generate an EER (Extended Entity-Relationship) Diagram using MySQL Workbench Modeling tool.
+Generate an EER (Extended Entity-Relationship) Diagram using PostgreSQL Workbench Modeling tool.

-Create and load a multi-table database from an EER Diagram using MySQL Workbench.
+Create and load a multi-table database from an EER Diagram using PostgreSQL Workbench.

 Develop queries that access data from related database to prove the database design is viable.

 What You'll Create